Sukhinder Singh Cassidy - Founder & CEO, Joyus.com

-- Leverage and gather data to help us acquire new customers across our portfolio of brands.
+- Leverage and gather data to help acquire new customers or retain across a portfolio of brands.

-- Provide us with a new channel for customer acquisition or loyalty for beauty customers across all digital platforms, mobile and emerging technology.
+- Provide a new channel for customer acquisition or loyalty for beauty customers across all digital platforms, mobile and emerging technology.

-- L’Oreal cares about two things: Does she have power and influence in the company?
-Is the amount of equity she owns "fair" given her role and the stage of the company when she joined?
+- The company is led by a woman with a C-level title who contributes to strategic direction of the company.
+In other words, does she have power and influence in the company?
+Is her amount of equity "fair" given her role and the stage of the company when she joined?

 Unfortunately, there are some female-run businesses that just don’t meet L’Oreal Women in Digital’s criteria.
 This includes real estate projects, agencies, television or radio programs, films, theater or art productions, as well as companies represented by brokers of any kind.

 - Name of your organization (and acronym if commonly used)

 - Name of founder/CEO or person holding similar position